Last Updated on October 10, 2023 by Editorial Team

-- Above all, sight words offer the idea for the essence of the context of the text.
+- Above all, sight words offer the idea of the essence of the context of the text.
 If a child has good command over the sight words, he/she can interpret the meaning of the entire sentence/paragraph.
-Thus, he can progress forward with just a very less number of new words.
+Thus, he can progress forward with just a very small number of new words.

-The terms “high–frequency words” and “sight words” are interchangeably used, but those aren’t the same and possess a lot of difference.
+The terms “high–frequency words” and “sight words” are interchangeably used, but they aren’t the same and possess a lot of differences.
 The difference must be understood for teaching only the required set of sight words, and not all that is presumed to be sight words.